Yu Zi (Emma) Zheng (Presenter)

-Bio: I completed my PhD at the Centre for High-Throughput Biology at University of British Columbia (UBC), Canada, specializing in qualitative and quantitative proteomics.
-After my PhD, I was a postdoctoral research fellow in the Department of Pathology and Laboratory Medicine at UBC working in the clinical chemistry laboratory at St. Paul’s Hospital with research focused on translating biomarker research findings into quantitative mass spectrometry protein assays.
-Currently, I am a clinical chemistry fellow at Cleveland Clinic involved in development and validation of mass spectrometry assays for patient care.
+Bio: I completed my PhD at the Centre for High-Throughput Biology (CHiBi) at University of British Columbia (UBC), specializing in qualitative and quantitative proteomics.
+I am currently a postdoctoral fellow in the Department of Pathology and Laboratory Medicine at UBC working in the Clinical Chemistry Laboratory at St. Paul’s Hospital.
+My research focuses on translating biomarker research findings into quantitative mass spectrometric protein assays.

 References & Acknowledgements: